JohnGorter/webpack/_slides/3. Webpack merge/intro.md

   plugins: [ ... ]
 };
-// Detect how npm is run and branch based on that switch(process.env.npm_lifecycle_event) {
+// Detect how npm is run and branch based on that
+// u can use npm run 'script' to set this value switch(process.env.npm_lifecycle_event) {
   case 'build':
     module.exports = merge(common, { /*specifics*/});